Sheroes Hangout cafe offers hope and purpose for acid attack survivors

 Oh, and they need a whole lot more real men like Ashish and Alok.

 Even as tourists, we were not immune to the cultural norms.
 We noticed differences in how Dale was treated versus the girls and me.
-For instance, on one occasion we were picked up from the airport by a driver.
+On one occasion, we were picked up from the airport by a driver.
 As we walked toward his car, the driver insisted on carrying Dale’s bag for him.

-Dale refused and said, “I can carry my own bag.
+Dale refused, saying, “I can carry my own bag.
 If you want to help with the bags, then help one of the girls.”

-The driver completely ignored Dale’s request to help his girls.
-Dale repeated his comment, and again he was ignored.
+The driver ignored Dale’s request to help his girls.
+Dale repeated his comment even louder, and again he was ignored.
 If this is their attitude towards the visitors that employ them, just imagine how the local women must be treated.

 Things to know before visiting Sheroes Hangout cafe